Nouveau Monde Graphite : CONVERTIBLE NOTE SUBSCRIPTION AGREEMENT - Form 6-K | MarketScreener

 PRINCIPAL SUM

-For value received, Nouveau Monde Graphite Inc. (the "Corporation"), a corporation existing under the federal laws of Canada, shall pay to the order of Mitsui & Co., Ltd., a company incorporated under the laws of Japan (the "Holder"), subject to conversion or redemption in accordance with the terms hereof, in lawful money of the United States in accordance with the terms set forth below, the principal sum of $25,000,000 (the "Principal") on presentation and surrender of this convertible note (the "Note") at the head office of the Corporation at 481 rue Brassard, Saint-Michel-des-Saints, Québec J0K 3B0 or such other place as the Corporation may designate on the Maturity Date (as defined herein).
+For value received, Nouveau Monde Graphite Inc. (the "Corporation"), a corporation existing under the federal laws of Canada, shall pay to the order of Investissement Québec, a corporation existing under the Act respecting Investissement Québec (the "Holder"), subject to conversion or redemption in accordance with the terms hereof, in lawful money of the United States in accordance with the terms set forth below, the principal sum of $12,500,000 (the "Principal") on presentation and surrender of this convertible note (the "Note") at the head office of the Corporation at 481 rue Brassard, Saint-Michel-des-Saints, Québec J0K 3B0 or such other place as the Corporation may designate on the Maturity Date (as defined herein).
 "Principal" also includes interest capitalized pursuant to Section 1.2.

 (a)